sircharlo/meeting-media-manager/docs/_posts/2013-01-07-present-media.md

 layout: null
 ---

+### Using media presentation mode

-The media presentation mode is designed for simplicity and to prevent mistakes during meetings.
+The media presentation and controller modes are designed for simplicity and to prevent mistakes during meetings.

-### Entering media presentation mode

-Media presentation mode can be accessed by clicking the ▶️ (play) button on the main screen of JWMMF, or by using the keyboard shortcut <kbd>Alt</kbd> <kbd>D</kbd> (for external **d**isplay).

-Once you have entered presentation mode, the media presentation screen will automatically appear on the external monitor if present, or in a separate, draggable and resizable window in the case where no external monitor was detected.
+Once the option to "Present media on an external monitor or in a separate window" is enabled, the media presentation screen will automatically appear on the external monitor if present, or in a separate, draggable and resizable window if no external monitor was detected.
+Fullscreen mode can be enabled or disabled by hitting <kbd>F11</kbd> if needed.

-The folder selection screen allows you to select the date for which you'd like to display media.
-If the current day's folder exists, it will automatically be preselected.
-Once a date is selected, you may still change the selected date at any time by clicking on the date selection button, in the top section.

-### Presenting media

 When in standby, the media presentation screen will display the background image that is configured in the settings.
 If no background image has been configured, then JWMMF will attempt to automatically fetch and display the yeartext.

 If no background image is configured in the settings and the yeartext could not be loaded automatically, a black background will be displayed when on standby.

+Media controller mode can be accessed by clicking the ▶️ (play) button on the main screen of JWMMF, or by using the keyboard shortcut <kbd>Alt</kbd> <kbd>D</kbd> (for external **d**isplay).

+Once you have entered controller mode, the folder selection screen will allow you to select the date for which you'd like to display media.
+If the current day's folder exists, it will automatically be preselected.
+Once a date is selected, you can still change the selected date at any time by clicking on the date selection button, in the top section.

+### Presenting media

 To play media, press the ▶️ (play) button for the file you'd like.
 To hide the media, press the ⏹️ (stop) button.
 A video can be rewound or fast-forwarded while paused, if desired.
 Please note that for videos, the stop button must be pressed **twice** to prevent accidentally and prematurely stopping a video while it is playing for the congregation.
 Videos will auto-stop when they have played in their entirety.

-The bottom right has the "exit" button, which will exit media presentation mode, as well as the "hide/show media presentation screen" button.
+The bottom right has the "exit" button, which will exit media controller mode, as well as the "hide/show media presentation window" button.

 ### Conducting hybrid meetings using a combination of JWMMF, OBS Studio, and Zoom